AN ACT RELATIVE TO CERTAIN MEMBERS OF THE CAMBRIDGE RETIREMENT SYSTEM.

 Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same as follows:

 SECTION 2.
-A member in service of the retirement system eligible for the creditable service under this act shall make application for the creditable service within 180 days of the acceptance of this act by the legislative body of the city of Cambridge.
+A member in service of the retirement system eligible for the creditable service under this act may make application for the creditable service within 180 days of the acceptance of this act by the legislative body of the city of Cambridge.

 SECTION 3.
 Terms used in this act shall have the same meaning as those terms defined in section 1 of chapter 32 of the General Laws.